 While those who leverage Community Commons come from many different backgrounds, areas of focus, and professions, there's one thing they all have in common: they are change-makers working to advance equitable community well-being.
 They are ready to see change, take action, prioritize equity, and make data-driven decisions that acknowledge issues as part of larger systems we have capacity to change.

 Our bi-monthly newsletter is called In Common and shares new and timely tools, resources, data, and stories from Community Commons right to your inbox.
-Scroll down to the footer to sign up to receive In Common today!
+Visit our In Common Newsletter page to learn more and subscribe today!